 That ORTF performance is available to hear today, and it reveals some subtle changes in the then-85-year-old Paray’s interpretation of the score as compared to his 1958 commercial recording.
 The lusty cheers of the audience at the conclusion of the piece offer further proof of the dynamism that the conductor always brought to this music.

-Another Schmitt über-enthusiast, Orchestre Symphonique de Québec music director Fabien Gabel, spoke in an interview several years ago about how Paray’s Mercury recording was in his highly musical family’s extensive record collection when he was a child (Gabel’s father played trumpet at the Paris Opéra for nearly 40 years and his mother is a well-known harp player).
-The music had a big impact on Maestro Gabel then – and sparked a career-long interest in the composer as a result.
+Another Schmitt über-enthusiast, Orchestre Symphonique de Québec music director Fabien Gabel, spoke in an interview several years ago about how Paray’s Mercury recording was in his highly musical family’s extensive record collection when he was a child (Gabel’s grandfather had been principal cellist of the Lamoureux Orchestra, his father played trumpet at the Paris Opéra for nearly 40 years, and his mother is a well-known harp player).
+The music made a big impact on Maestro Gabel then – and sparked a career-long interest in the composer as a result.

 … And the next commercial recording planned of Schmitt’s masterpiece is scheduled to be made in 2019 by JoAnn Falletta and her Buffalo Philharmonic Orchestra, for the NAXOS label.
 She too draws inspiration from the same sources, noting: